microsoft/jacdac/services/soundlevel.md

 The sound level detected by the microphone

+    rw enabled: bool @ intensity

+Turn on or off the sensor.

     rw loud_threshold: u0.16 / @ low_threshold

 The sound level to trigger a loud event.